dfinity/examples/motoko/pub-sub/README.md

 ## Overview

 A common problem in both distributed and decentralized systems is keeping separate services (or canisters) synchronized with one another.
 While there are many potential solutions to this problem, a popular one is the Publisher/Subscriber pattern or "PubSub".
-PubSub is an especially valuable pattern on the Internet Computer as its primary drawback, message delivery failures, does not apply.
+PubSub is an especially valuable pattern on the Internet Computer as its primary drawback, the potential for lock-ups due to message delivery failures, is typically a non-issue due loose coupling between the publisher and subscriber in a way that each can continue to operate normally when a receiving side [or the network between] is not.

 ## Implementation